jeff1evesque/machine-learning/README.md

  could be [labelled](https://github.com/jeff1evesque/machine-learning/labels)
  as `invalid`, and closed (without merging to master).
 These best practices will ensure integrity, when revisions of code, or issues need to be reviewed.

+**Note:** support, and philantropy can be [inquired](https://github.com/jeff1evesque/machine-learning/blob/master/documentation/contribution/support.rst), to further assist with development.

 ## Preconfiguration